Guido Salvini (judge)

 Guido Salvini (born 1954) is an Italian judge, based in Milan.
 He issued European arrest warrants in 2005 against approximatively 20 CIA agents accused of having taken part in the abduction of Abu Omar, the Egyptian cleric in Milan in 2003.
-The case is known in Italy as the Imam Rapito affair.
+The case is known in Italy as the Abu Omar case.
 Before that, Guido Salvini was in charge of investigations, since July 1988, concerning Italy's strategy of tension during the 1970s.